VedJoshi/tp/docs/DeveloperGuide.md

 ---

-These non-functional requirements ensure that **Bridal Boss** remains a reliable, secure, and scalable application tailored to the needs of wedding organizers.
-They address critical aspects like performance, security, usability, and maintainability, ensuring the system meets both current and future needs.
 ### Glossary

 - **Wedding Organizer:** A professional responsible for planning and managing wedding events, coordinating with clients and vendors.